 - senior manager or managing director.

-Risk is a growing area with very good career prospects.
-Risk consultancies offer employees the opportunity to move into the lucrative area of consultancy and many offer graduate programmes in risk management.
+Risk consultancies offer the opportunity to move into the lucrative area of consultancy and many offer graduate programmes in risk management.

 Opportunities also exist to move from risk into more general finance roles.